 NetSuite provides integrated sales features to provide you the control, flexibility, and accuracy to manage your sales team.
-NetSuite has integrated sales, commissions, forecast reporting, pipeline management in a single uniform platform.
-Key features in NetSuite SFA:
+NetSuite has integrated sales, commissions, forecast reporting, and pipeline management in a single uniform platform.
+Key features in NetSuite SFA includes:

 - Lead Management

 - Setting and Measuring Quotas

 - Contact Tracking